Foreign policy of Xi Jinping: Overview

 Xi takes a strong personal interest in foreign affairs.
 In his first five years in office, Xi flew over 350,000 miles, visited five continents, and gave over one hundred speeches to foreign audiences.
 In doing so, he became the first Chinese leader to outpace his American presidential counterparts in foreign travel.
 Xi's extensive schedule of phone and video foreign meetings as part of his "cloud diplomacy" (云外交) received prominent attention in Chinese media, similar to in-person foreign visits.
+Xi's foreign policies have sometimes been referred to in Chinese state media as Xiplomacy.

 Xi has overseen a shift towards a Chinese foreign policy which, as contrasted with the approaches of Chinese leaders since Deng Xiaoping, is more assertive in acting proactively rather than reacting, and more willing to forcefully assert national interests rather than compromise them.
 This transition was marked by the October 2013 announcement of "striving for achievement".
 According to Xi, the "primary theme of China's foreign policy should be the striving for achievements, moving forward along with time changes, and acting more proactively."
 Xi calls on diplomats to demonstrate a fighting spirit, which has been expressed in the form of wolf warrior diplomacy.